Faculty and Instructor FAQs

 I’m not a writing teacher, but I’d like to incorporate more writing in my courses.
 What advice can you offer?

 Pedagogical advice about general writing, discipline-specific writing, and writing across the curriculum, varies based on context.
 Faculty interested in learning more about incorporating, designing, or revising writing assignments in any field or discipline can contact the Writing Lab for more information.

 Do you only work with undergraduate students?

-We gladly work with any graduate student, undergraduate student, faculty member, or staff affiliated with Purdue’s West Lafayette campus.
+We gladly work with any graduate student, undergraduate student, post-doc, faculty member, visiting scholar, or staff affiliated with Purdue’s West Lafayette campus.